Best rice for congee

 Here are a few tips to ensure your congee is delicious and nutritious:- If you’re using brown rice, soak it overnight to reduce the cooking time.- Add ginger and garlic to your congee for added flavor and health benefits.- Use chicken or vegetable broth instead of water to enhance the flavor.- Cook the congee on low heat and stir frequently to avoid sticking to the bottom of the pot.- Add different toppings to change the flavor and texture of your congee.

-See also Best rice for coconut rice pudding
+See also Best rice for lamb curry

 Another tip for making congee is to use a rice cooker instead of a pot on the stove.
 This can help ensure that the congee is cooked evenly and doesn’t stick to the bottom of the pot.
 Additionally, you can experiment with different types of rice, such as jasmine or basmati, to add different flavors and textures to your congee.